 On the Saturday morning of Strawberry Fesival, white tents had sprouted up and down Washington Avenue.
 By 10 a.m., Amy's Candy Kitchen was packed with people ogling fat caramel apples covered with pecans, cashews, white chocolate and M&Ms.

 Outside the meat market, people stood in line to buy freshly grilled strawberry brats.
-All That Pizzazz! was packed with shoppers looking at tile birdhouses, hand-painted martini glasses and beaded purse pins that read, "I came, I saw, I bought."
+Gift shops were packed with shoppers looking at tile birdhouses, hand-painted martini glasses and beaded purse pins that read, "I came, I saw, I bought."

 At Cedar Creek Settlement, the winery was filled with people buying bottles of Strawberry Blush, Settlement Gold and Waterfall Riesling.
 Upstairs, shoppers walked narrow hallways past shops displaying pottery, paintings, vintage wear and antiques.